-Home » Blog » 15 Things to Declutter (That Aren’t Things)
+Home » Blog » 15 Things to Declutter Right Now … That Aren’t Things

 Looking for a list of things to declutter?
 Here’s a different type of decluttering list to consider—one that might surprise you!

-Lately, on my internet wanderings, I’ve been noticing that most conversations about minimalism are turning into lists of things you can declutter.
-(Goodbye blender, spare phone charger, and college textbooks!!)
+Lately, on my internet wanderings, I’ve been noticing that most conversations about minimalism are turning into lists of things you can declutter: goodbye ice cream maker, old magazines, and college textbooks!

-Now don’t get me wrong, I believe decluttering your home is obviously a big part of a minimalist lifestyle—but I can’t help but feel that that part of the conversation is missing.
+And look—don’t get me wrong—I believe decluttering your home is obviously a big part of a minimalist lifestyle, but I can’t help but feel that that part of the conversation is missing.

 I believe minimalism is less about the number of things you own and more about intentional thinking.
 It’s about considering the purpose and value something (physical possessions, ideas, or even people) brings into your life and then being intentional about what you choose to keep.